How to remove the stabilizers in the Dygma Raise and Raise 2

 - Install the switches and mount the keycaps.

-The big thumbkey on my Defy is rattly; how can I fix that
+The big thumbkey on my Defy is rattling; how can I fix that

 Sometimes, the big thumbkey on the Defy is not properly attached to the stabilizer.